From Bob Dylan to The Beatles: Johnny Cash’s 20 best covers of all time

 Quite possibly one of the saddest country songs ever written, Johnny Cash turns the song into tears and makes your hairs stand on end with an effortless ease that reminds us all of the Man in Black’s searing talent.

 For an artist so intrinsically connected with religion and God, Johnny Cash’s version of Depeche Mode’s classic ‘Personal Jesus’ was always going to be affected more drastically by the singer.

 He removes the effects and tone of the original and instead moves the song into something more simple, less confusing and entirely directional.
 His delivery of the song’s lyrics are measured and culture, cultivated and entirely believable.
 Cash adds gravitas like no other.

-8. ‘You Are My Sunshine’ – originally by Jimmie Davis and Charles Mitchell
+8. ‘You Are My Sunshine’ – Jimmie Davis and Charles Mitchell

 It’s unsure whether Jimmie Davis and Charles Mitchell are authors of this song in name only, chances are that the track has been around long before the chance to record it arose.
 The nursery rhyme tone that has been added to the song is turned on its head by Johnny Cash.

 Backed only by picked strings and his sombre breath, Cash’s vocal is low and slow, powerful and booming out the connective lyrics.
 His voice is stormy and soaked in the rain of America’s years.